hzz0024/hzz0024.github.io/_posts/2020/2020-08-05-CVreseq_outlier_detection.markdown

 - pi distribution

 SNP 8_36715103 is shared by two methods (pcadatp and Bayescan) in CS-NEH comparsion, and shared by CS-NEH and CS-DEBY using pcadatp.
+The dashed line indicates the location of this snp.
+From the figure CS-NEH (DB_1), a lot of pi differences are shown around this outlier position.
+The wild CS population has increased pi at 36.5-36.8M genome region.
+However, in CS-DEBY I did not see this pattern, although this snp has also been identified as an outlier from population pair and method comparsions.

 <img src="https://hzz0024.github.io/images/outlier/8_36715103_pi_DB_1.jpg" alt="img" width="800"/>